thingsdb/ThingsDB/README.md

 ## TODO list

+- childcollection -> rename to childb
+- systax_investigate -> entry point: statements only

 - [ ] Maybe implement a `set()` for things?
 For the implementation we could use an imap.
       This will make lookups very fast and set operations possible.
       Methods could be: